 So, eating generously of Vitamin K2 rich foods as practiced by Traditional Societies and even potentially taking a supplement to avoid a vitamin deficiency is considered wise by Dr. Kate Rheaume-Bleue, ND, author of Vitamin K2 and the Calcium Paradox.

-Recent research has shown that an Aboriginal sacred food is extremely high in vitamin K2, so high in fact that it is nearly as high as goose liver pate!
-Click here for where to source authentic emu oil from the genetically pure strain of birds eating their native diet that produce this nutrient dense fat.
+Recent research has shown that an Aboriginal sacred food is extremely high in MK-4, nearly as high as goose liver pate!